farirpgs/fari-games/_games/charge-rpg.md

 When you `Finesse`, you employ dexterous manipulation or subtle misdirection.

 > You might steal something from someone’s pocket.
-You might bypass a security system.
-You might disable an alarm or trap.
-You could try to employ those arts in a chaotic melee (but Skirmishing might be better).
+You might hack a security system.
+You might helm the controls of a ship.
+You could try to pick a lock (but Tinkering might be better).

-When you `Move`, you use complex manoeuvres to go to a certain location.
+When you `Move`, you quickly shift to a new position or get out of danger.

 > You might climb, swim, run or jump.
 You might outpace the guards.
 You might jump above a spiked pit.
 You could try to evade someone (but Sneak might be better).

 When you `Sneak`, you traverse skilfully and quietly.

 > You might sneak past a guard or hide in the shadows.
-You might attack someone from hiding.
-You could try to waylay a victim in the midst of battle (but Skirmishing might be better).
+You could try to back-stab a victim in the middle of a battle (but Skirmishing might be better).

 #### Insight

-When you `Hunt`, you carefully track a target.
+When you `Shoot`, you carefully track and shoot a target.

-> You might follow a target or discover their location.
-You might arrange an ambush.
-You might attack with precision shooting from a distance.
-You could try to bring your guns to bear in a melee (but Brawl might be better).
+> You might snipe an enemy from a long distance.
+You might throw a fireball to put the battlefield on fire.
+You might aim the ship's laser guns..
+You could try to throw a ball in a hoop (but Finessing might be better).

 When you `Tinker`, you understand, create, repair complex mechanisms or organisms.

 > You might create a new gadget or alter an existing item.
-You might mend a broken bone or treat someone's illness.
-You could try to use your technical expertise to control a vehicle (but Commanding might be better).
-You could try to pick a lock, but Finessing might be better).
+You might mend a broken bone.
+You could try to use your technical expertise to control a vehicle (but Finessing might be better).

 When you `Study`, you scrutinize details and interpret evidence.